 - 2035 London Street and 2038 Ninth Avenue (located in Connaught Heights)

-These small site projects follow on the success of the first two projects completed under the Small Sites Affordable Housing Program at 630 Ewen Avenue and 43 Hastings Street.
+Previous projects under the Small Sites Affordable Housing Program include 630 Ewen Avenue and 43 Hastings Street.